Skip to main content

 Final thoughts

+The course is designed for people who are curious and ready to lean into things that maybe don't feel entirely comfortable or easy.
 Learning isn't always about success.
 Sometimes the best learning comes from doing things that don’t go as you imagined.
-We're not only about shiny outcomes on this course.
-We're about process and understanding how we each approach creative practice.
+It’s not about shiny outcomes on this course.
+It’s about process and understanding how we each approach creative practice.
+It's a safe space to push hard and test the boundaries of stuff, but you'll take risks and discover what's possible, too.

 What’s your top piece of advice for someone considering this course?